sahib/misc/the-vibes-that-i-summoned/slides.typ

 #slide[
   #comment(```md
+Summary:

+- Don't just use AI assistence to be lazy.
+Use it to get better and to focus on more important things.
+- Always make sure to stay in the loop.
+Stay the engineer, not the operator.
+- Be aware of the risks coming with that technology, but stay away from either extreme end of the spectrum.

 That image is AI generated by the way.
 It depcits the end of the zauberlehrling where he is overwhelmed from what we summoned.
 His old master has to help him.
   ```)